nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 </html>
 ```

 Let's access the HTML file in browser, to see the styling in action.
+Yayyyyy!!!

 ![HTML-4](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-4.png)

-Yayyyyy!!!

 ### Okay, what next?

 The only logical next step is to NOT STOP!
 Refer our resources section, and continue your journey.
 All the best, and Congratulations!

+Remember, even though we did access your page via browser, its really not up on the internet!
+For that you would need to
+[host](http://en.wikipedia.org/wiki/Web_hosting_service) your page online.
+That's an advanced topic which shouldn't worry about right now!

 ### Resources?